 Thalia Hayden: Regarding gold mining exposure, Steve, what should investors consider when deciding between an active strategy like GBUG versus passive strategies like SGDM or SGDJ?

 Steven Schoffstall: The first thing to note is that there's no right or wrong answer.
 A lot of it comes down to investor preference.
-Some investors don't want to take on active manager risk, and that's totally understandable.
-In contrast, some investors may want active management and extra alpha that an active strategy can generate.
+Some investors prefer not to take on active manager risk, and that's entirely understandable.
+In contrast, some investors may prefer active management and seek the extra alpha that an active strategy can generate.

 When developing our lineup, we wanted to give investors a choice.
 GBUG is well-positioned for those comfortable with active manager risk.
 For investors who prefer a passive approach, we offer two factor-based indexes that are also well-positioned.